 Who can forget the 90’s.
 A wonderful time of terrible fashion, worse music and desperately trying to be the first amongst your friends to learn the lyrics to the The Fresh Prince of Bel Air.
 For so many of us, it was a defining period of our lives, ten gloriously tacky years that made us what we are today.
-And you don’t have to look too far to find ever present reminders of that strange period of time.
-In fact, you might not even have to leave the house.
+And you don’t have to look too far to find ever present reminders of the most popular things from the 90s.

 To celebrate the upcoming release of POKÉMON Detective Pikachu digitally on 2nd September and on DVD, Blu-ray™,3D Blu-ray™, 4K Ultra HD and 4K Steelbook on 16th September, we’re putting on our detective caps and discovering what nostalgic toys from the 90’s we can all still find in our attics!

 5) Nerf Guns

 Nerf Guns were, and still are, a terrible gift idea for children.
 But no home in the 90’s was complete without the offensive potential of sponge and plastic in the hands of hyperactive children.

 A veritable arms race exploded, increasing the demand for bigger, better and more absurd guns.
 Children gathered endless arsenals, waiting for the day they would be challenged by a worthy foe.
 Or a smaller child with a worse gun.
 Or if your dad was trying to watch the TV.
 Any excuse really.

 Entire wars were fought over ownership of territory in the garden, petty vendettas or simply just to be annoying.
 A single orange foam pellet was enough to ignite a terrible domestic conflict, only ending with the tired intervention of our poor parents who, in the process of disarming the belligerent parties, raised their voices to the heavens and cried ‘Why?’.

 But, children across the world all knew the answer.
 It’s Nerf or Nuthin’.